 Longitudinal studies show that the return on investment from education – and particularly early-childhood intervention of at-risk children— pays for itself many times over during the student’s lifetime.
 Unfortunately, long term investments in education are among the most difficult to defend politically due to the short-term thinking of career politicians that only care about what will help them win the next election, rather than what is best for our country in the decades to come.
 Short-term thinking, blind ideology, and generational selfishness have gone hand-in-hand over the last decade to generate the economic crisis we are still working through.

 A commitment to quality public education runs deep in Bill Foster’s family.
-Bill’s father was trained as a chemist, but spent much of his career as a civil rights lawyer.
-Bill’s father was responsible for writing most of the enforcement language behind Title VI of the Civil Rights Act of 1964 – the part that withheld federal funding from public schools that refused to racially integrate their school systems.
+Bill’s father was trained as a chemist, but spent much of his career as a professor and civil rights lawyer.
+Bill’s father was responsible for writing much of the enforcement language behind Title VI of the Civil Rights Act of 1964 – the part that withheld federal funding from public schools that refused to racially integrate their school systems.
 Bill’s mother ran a program that helped college students prepare for jobs in the police and criminal justice system – and to help working cops get college educations.

 Lowering the Cost of Education